Updated Thursday 14 January

 If your classes commence online in spring trimester and are subsequently made available on-campus, you may see a room displayed on the central timetable.
 However, UCD is committing to keep the online option available so that students who are not living in Dublin can complete their modules remotely.
 This means if you chose to live outside Dublin during the Spring trimester, you will not have to relocate if the restrictions ease.

 Your safety and wellbeing are our priority.
 We have implemented social distancing measures across our campuses.
 As part of our approach, we are using dedicated entrances and exits along with one-way systems where possible, queues and distance markers combined with other safety measures like hand sanitising stations.
 This measures apply to:

 - teaching and study spaces

 - outdoor spaces

-Our buildings will be cleaned and disinfected regularly in accordance with government and public health advice, and additional handwashing and sanitising facilities will be provided.
+Our buildings are cleaned and disinfected regularly in accordance with government and public health advice, and additional handwashing and sanitising facilities have been provided.

-We will continue to follow government guidance between now and the proposed physical re-opening of our campus.
-Any action we take will be made with your safety in mind.
+We will continue to follow government guidance and any action we take will be made with your safety in mind.